 Didacienne Nibagwire was our 2013-2014 Roméo Dallaire Scholarship recipient.
 Dida is a graduate of Kigali Independent University in Economics, and is a theatre actress and playwright (writing in her native Kinyarwanda and French).
 She believes art has the power to make a difference, and focuses on using art for advocacy and social change; her work has covered a number of themes including reconciliation, forgiveness, justice and human rights.

 Across all of her work, Dida is especially driven to address issues faced by women and children.
-Since 2012, she has also been working with Girl Hub Rwanda as a research facilitator, girl-mentor and translator.
+She wrote:

 I want to help others like me.
 Since I began my involvement in theater, my dream has been to become a women’s and children’s rights activist.
 After my scholarship at Lewis and Clark, I plan to continue my studies for a master’s degree, and hope to create a cultural center in Rwanda to promote a deeper understanding of child and youth issues, and to help make sure the next generation is a peaceful one.